EricVoll/ethz_asl_semester_project/README.md

  ```
  If you run into weird errors while building, try a clean build by deleting the `catkin_ws/build` folder.

+ If you want to run the sensorPod setup or the real drone, you will have to install versavis, rosserial, flircameradriver.

 # Depenencies:
 - https://github.com/ethz-asl/rotors_simulator